 Booms are used to supporting overhead microphones on stage.
 This applies to the drum mentioned above overhead setup, but it also could be used to hide microphones overhead during theatrical performances.

 Boom Microphone Examples

-We’ve given a broad definition of boom mics, but I will only give examples of typical boom mics used for film purposes.
+We’ve given a broad definition of boom mics, but I will only give examples of typical mics used for film purposes.